Boston (1975-present): a Hard Rock band from Boston, Massachusetts, USA.

 Inevitably the pressure was on to record a follow-up and soon.
-The resulting Don't Look Back (1978) was a musically excellent album but it didn't lend itself to repeated listening; their formula from the first was repeated almost note-for-note and was tiring fast and charted mostly as a result of it's elder brother's success, gaining a 1 in the US and a 9 in the UK Sholz was disappointed with the lower sales (still in the millions though), and about how the album was rushed and released prematurely despite that the gap between this second recording and the first was considered a long one, for the time.
-He was partially right in his thoughts for the timing of this release was bad, with it being released right in the middle of the punk explosion; cover art depicting space faring guitars and all.
-Needless to say it was not the fashion of the day and over-all commercially did half as well as its older brother.
+The resulting Don't Look Back (1978) was a musically excellent album but it didn't lend itself to repeated listening; their formula from the first was repeated almost note-for-note and was tiring fast and charted mostly as a result of it's elder brother's success, gaining a 1 in the US and a 9 in the UK.
+Sholz was disappointed with the lower sales (still in the millions though), and about how he felt the album was rushed and released prematurely despite that the gap between this second recording and the first was considered a long one, for the time.
+He was partially right in his thoughts, for the timing of this release was bad, with it being released right in the middle of the punk rock explosion; cover art depicting space faring guitars and all.
+Needless to say, it was not the fashion of the day and over-all commercially did half as well as its older brother.

 See Less... ⏫